MakeSchool-Tutorials/Makestagram-Swift-V3/P16-Creating-Custom-Post-Cells/content.md

 ## Installing Kingfisher

-Navigate to the following [github link](https://github.com/onevcat/Kingfisher) and follow the instructions for downloading *Kingfisher*.
-You'll have to add *Kingfisher* to your pod file and type `pod install` to download the associated pod.

-*Kingfisher* is a popular Swift library for asynchronously downloading and caching images.
-We'll be able to use it like this:
+[Kingfisher](https://github.com/onevcat/Kingfisher) is a popular Swift library for asynchronously downloading and caching images.
+We'll be using _Kingfisher_ to display our post images.
+But first, we'll need to install Kingfisher via **CocoaPods**.

+Navigate to the _Kingfisher_ installation guide by [clicking here](https://github.com/onevcat/Kingfisher/wiki/Installation-Guide).
+Follow the instructions under **CocoaPods** to install the library.

+You should be instructed to add _Kingfisher_ pod to your _Podfile_.
+Don't forget to run the `pod install` command in your Makestagram root directory.

+Once you have _Kingfisher_ installed, you should be able to use it as follows:

 ```
 let url = URL(string: "https://domain.com/image.jpg")!
 imageView.kf.setImage(with: url)
 ```

-As you can see, *Kingfisher* allows us to easily download and turn `URL`s into `UIImage`s.
+As you can see, *Kingfisher* provides an easy API for us to download `URL` and display `UIImage`s.

 ## Creating the PostImageCell